-If you have a larger printer with A3 paper then the pages will automatically be scaled to fit this paper size, either as a book to fold, or as single sheets.
+If you have larger paper than letter, then the pages will automatically be scaled to fit the selected paper size, either as a book to fold, or as single full sized sheets.

 Once you have completed the booklet in this tutorial try printing as both a book and as sheets.